expo/react-loading-indicator/README.md

 ### spacing

-Extra spacing to add to the
+Extra spacing to pad the distance between the center of the loading indicator and each segment, in logical pixels.

 ### fadeTo